Rigidity of Right-Angled Coxeter Groups: Finite subgroups and the Davis--Vinberg complex

-Let $X \equiv |\Sigma(W,S)|$ denote the geometric realization of $\Sigma(W,S)$.
-There is a complete $W$-invariant metric on $X$ such that $X$ is a Hadamard space (i.e. a complete simply-connected geodesic space of non-positive curvature in the sense of Alexandrov) [M],[D].
-The theory of Hadamard spaces is developed in [B] and [BH].
-We use only one property of such spaces: If $G$ is a finite group of isometries of a Hadamard space, then the fixed set of $G$ is nonempty [BH, Cor.
-II.2.8].
+Let $X=|\Sigma(W,S)|$ be the geometric realization.
+There is a complete $W$-invariant metric on $X$ for which $X$ is a Hadamard space, that is, a complete simply connected geodesic metric space of nonpositive curvature in the sense of Alexandrov; see \cite{Moussong,Davis}.
+We use only the following consequence of this theory: every finite group of isometries of a Hadamard space has a nonempty fixed-point set \cite[Cor.~II.2.8]{BridsonHaefliger}.

-We can now characterize the finite subgroups of $W$.
-If $G$ is a finite subgroup of $W$, then $G$ fixes a point of $X$.
-Therefore $G$ must fix a vertex, since $g\in W$ stabilizes a simplex of $\Sigma(W,S)$ if and only if it fixes each vertex of that simplex.
-Thus $G$ is contained in the isotropy group of some vertex $wW_A$, and so $G$ is contained in $wW_Aw^{-1}$, a finite parabolic subgroup of $W$.
-Therefore, the maximal finite subgroups of $W$ are exactly the maximal finite parabolic subgroups, i.e. subgroups of the form $wW_Aw^{-1}$ where $A\in N^*(W,S)$.
-An alternative proof of this characterization is outlined in [Bo, p.
-130].